alice-biometrics/petisco/docs/application.md

     1. Defines which `DomainEvent` this subscriber will execute (In this case `TaskCreated`, `TaskUpdated`, `TaskRemoved`).

-### Subscribe to a Command

-You can subscribe to a command that is published by your domain.
+* **Subscribe to a Command:** You can subscribe to a command that is published by your domain.

 ???+ example